turboapps/docs/building/working_with_turbo_studio/j-standalone_exe.md

     * Add "@APPDIR@\data.svm" to the list of required layers
     ![](/docs/building/working_with_turbo_studio/4GBEXE4.png)

     * Remove everything from <Filesystem> and <Registry> nodes.
-If you have multiple layers, you can remove all the other layers.
-All of this will be loaded from the data SVM.
+If you have multiple layers, you can remove all layers other than the 'default' layer.
 If your application is configured to inherit metadata and icons from the startup file, then you will need to keep the startup file .exe in the <filesystem> node (including its full directory hierarchy).

     ![](/docs/building/working_with_turbo_studio/4GBEXE5.png)

     ![](/docs/building/working_with_turbo_studio/4GBEXE6.png)

     * Save the file and build
-* To deploy, take your .exe and your .svm and put them in the same directory.
+* To deploy, place your .exe and your .svm in the same directory.

 #### Startup File Triggers